Fans and polytopes in tilting theory I: Foundations: Introduction

 \begin{corollary}[Theorem \ref{classify rank2}] There are precisely 7 convex $g$-polygons up to isomorphism of $g$-polytopes.

 The corresponding $c$-polygons are the following.

 \end{corollary}

-More explicitly, we give an algebraic characterization of algebras of rank 2 whose $g$-polygons are in this list (Theorem \ref{theorem:charactarization_g-convex_ranktwo}).

 It is well-known that there are 4319 reflexive polytopes in dimension 3 \cite{KS}.
 It is interesting to know which one can be realized as a $g$-polytope.
-In a forthcoming paper, we will discuss the following problem for $d=3$.
+In a forthcoming paper \cite{AHIKM2}, we will give a complete answer to the following problem for $d=3$.

 \begin{problem} Classify convex $g$-polytopes in $\R^d$. \end{problem}